How to Properly Store Your Books & Newspaper Collection

 Reading material these days is commonly in eBook format, but there's nothing quite like pulling a good 'ole paper publication.
 And if you're the type of person who has collected a good number of them, you'll want to take care of them so they'll last for a long time to come.
 Many books have been well preserved for centuries of humanity's history thanks to proper care and conditions.
 Correct storage conditions are everything for long book life.
 We'll share with you five easy tips from professional booksellers on how to achieve them for storing books, newspapers, and magazines.

-Moisture is paper’s worst enemy and can lead to mold or browning of the pages, called “foxing.”
+Moisture is paper's worst enemy and can lead to mold or browning of the pages, called "foxing."
 The ideal environment for books would be 40% humidity at 65 degrees.
-This balance must stay consistent and not fluctuate too much in the storage area, otherwise, there’s little point in storing them.
-That’s why attics, garages, and basements are likely the worst places to store books.
-It’s much better (and easier) to store them in a climate-controlled storage unit instead.
+This balance must stay consistent and not fluctuate too much in the storage area, otherwise, there's little point in storing them.
+Do NOT store books in a basement, attic, or garage.
+These are some of the worst places to store books.
+You want store books or newspapers in a cool, dry environment.
+It's much better (and easier) to store them in your own personal library.
+Though if space is an issue, looking into a climate-controlled storage unit is a good option as well.

 Once storing your books is complete, it's quite possible that they will be left where you have them for months or years at a time.
 Store books and magazines horizontally rather than upright to protect their spines and not stretch them into a 'pyramid' shape.
 Resist the urge to fill up the spaces and cheat!
 They will need the airspace to circulate anyway.
 For newspapers, store them folded up flat in half like a newsstand.
 Protect newspaper pages with acid-free lining if there are certain articles you would be interested in saving.
 It's also a good idea to keep the jackets on hardcover books, if possible.
 Not only will they help you identify the book, but they will also help protect them from dents, nicks, and scratches.
 Even rare books end up in the bargain bin if their covers show signs of damage and wear.